 RITES+C is a Research-Practitioner Partnership where K-12 educators, higher education researchers, state government, and industry, collaborate to improve science and computer science education in Rhode Island and the nation.

 The RITES+C RPP was founded in 2008 with the mission of improving science education in the state of Rhode Island (RI).
-Its original core members were the RI Department of Education (RIDE), the three state higher education institutions: The University of RI (URI), RI College (RIC), and the Community College of RI (CCRI), and six core School Districts including Providence, the largest and most racially and economically diverse school district in the state.
+Its original core members were the RI Department of Education (RIDE), the three state higher education institutions: The University of RI (URI), RI College (RIC), and Brown University, and six core School Districts including Providence, the largest and most racially and economically diverse school district in the state.
 Originally simply “RITES”, it began as a five-year NSF-funded Math and Science Partnership engaging 75% of middle and high schools in 27 of Rhode Island‘s 36 public school districts.

 The RITES RPP has been a great success in terms of gains in STEM literacy throughout the state, as documented in the RITES YEAR 5 Annual Report.
 RITES has engaged approximately 40,000 students throughout RI, with the distribution of socioeconomic and ethnic backgrounds closely reflecting the state distribution.
 State assessment data indicates that the program’s impact on students’ inquiry skills is statistically significant for all groups, including high-need populations.
 The original aim of the project was to reach a “critical mass” of 75% of the science teachers in all participating schools and districts.
 That goal was met within the first five years of the partnership and exceeded in the largest and most urban district in the state (Providence), where the level of participation reached 89%.